FIELD BOTANY COURSE

 Herbalism

-- Medicine Making – Together we will process all plants that we harvest, and participants will keep a sample of each preparation.
+- Medicine Making Topics – Together we will process all plants that we harvest, and participants will keep a sample of each preparation.
 Students will learn the skills of making:

 - medicinal teas